Configuring the eG Agent to Monitor the Queue Manager

 Type QUIT to exit the MQSC interface.

-How to check if the channel is SSL enabled or not?
+How to Check if the Channel is SSL-Enabled or Not?

 dis chl (CHANNEL_NAME)SSLCIPH SSLCAUTH

-Now check the SSLCIPH parameter.
+In the command output, check the SSLCIPH parameter.
 If the parameter is empty, then the channel is not SSL enabled.
-However, if there is a specified value for this parameter, that is a valid cipher such as, TLS_RSA_WITH_AES_128_CBC_SHA256.
-Then it is an SSL-enabled channel.
-This cipher value must be specified against the SSL Cipher Spec parameter while configuring the tests for target MQ server.
+However, if there is a specified value for this parameter, i.e., a valid cipher such as TLS_RSA_WITH_AES_128_CBC_SHA256, then it is an SSL-enabled channel.